2022-23 Tulane Supplemental Essays – Prompts and Tips

 Want Personalized Essay Assistance?

-If you are interested in working with one of College Transitions’ experienced and knowledgeable essay coaches as you craft your Tulane supplement, we encourage you to get a quote today.
+Lastly, if you are interested in working with one of College Transitions’ experienced and knowledgeable essay coaches as you craft your Tulane supplemental essays, we encourage you to get a quote today.

 Dave has over a decade of professional experience that includes work as a teacher, high school administrator, college professor, and independent educational consultant.
 He is a co-author of the books The Enlightened College Applicant (Rowman & Littlefield, 2016) and Colleges Worth Your Money (Rowman & Littlefield, 2020).